 28. Visit the world’s largest telescope at Cerro Paranal in Chile, part of the European Southern Observatory (ESO).
 There’s also La Silla observatory and the previously mentioned Chajnantor/ALMA, both in Chile, but Paranal is one of the easiest to visit.
 It’s funded by the EU and tours are for free, which you have to book in advance – unless you’re me.

 29. Want to reach the cosmos in a different way?
 Head to Perú to open up your soul through an Ayahuasca ceremony.
-This type of plant medicine is (preferably) consumed in presence of a shaman and leads to powerful spiritual experiences.
+This type of plant medicine is (preferably) consumed in the presence of a shaman and leads to powerful spiritual experiences.
 Watch out for scams and always be careful with hallucinogens.
 Never be pressured into doing something like this; it will be a negative experience instead of a beautiful one.
-Besides Perú, you can find the plant in Ecuador, Colombia and Bolivia.
+Besides Perú, you can find the plant in Ecuador, Colombia, and Bolivia.